aidanc1266/apcsa-freedom-project/tool/learning-log.md

 1/4
 - in the process of creating block of ruby

+2/28
+- Create Block of Ruby and Block of Sapphire
+- Create crafting recipies for all the blocks using this [guide](https://youtube.com/watch?v=NppdgWsSVec)

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc